erresen/erresen.github.io/_posts/2021-12-13-useful-git-commands.md

 comments: true
 ---

-Git's super powerful, but a lot of that power is only really available in the command line, hidden from developers using GUI git tools built into IDEs like Visual Studio.
+Git's super powerful, but a lot of that power is only really available in the command line, hidden from developers using GUI tools built into IDEs like Visual Studio.
 I'm a C# dev, so I live in Visual Studio.
-Recently I've been finding myself having to use Git's CLI to get things done, either more quickly or sometimes at all!
+Recently I've been finding myself having to use git's CLI to get things done, either more quickly or sometimes at all!

 Below is a list of the git commands that I actually use in the CLI.
-It's a living list, that gets updated when I find another command that I want to keep for the future.
-It's unlikely to contain things that are built into (and work well) in Visual Studio's Git implementation.
+It's a living list that I'll update whenever I find another command that I want to keep for the future.
+It's unlikely to contain things that are built into (and work well) in Visual Studio's git implementation.

+Using the command line can be a bit scary for devs that are used to GUIs, but using it will give you a much better understanding of what's actually happening when you click the buttons on your GUI.
+The more you use the command line the more comfortable you'll get with it, and when the time comes that you actually _need_ to use git's CLI, you'll me better equipped to get the job done.

 [branching]: #branch-management
 [flow]: #git-flow